vladkinoman/just-my-notes/computer-science/operating-systems/linux/desktop-environment/installing-desktop-environments.md

-# Installing desktop environments on Ubuntu 18.04
+# Installing desktop environments

+## Installing DE on Ubuntu 18.04

 We can install various desktop environments for Ubuntu in case we don't like standard one (gdm3).
 The key point here is we need to distinguish the package of the desktop environment from the big package with many tools.
 For instance: